 Family violence is physical, sexual or psychological abuse against any person by someone with whom they have a close and personal relationship.
 Psychological abuse includes economic and financial abuse, threats of violence, property damage and causing children to witness violence.

 Family violence includes intimate partner violence; child abuse and neglect by a family member; elder abuse and neglect by a family member; and abuse of a family member with disabilities.

 Sexual violence affects people of every age and gender.
 It can range from sexual coercion and intimidation to physical offences such as indecent assault and rape.

-The Ministry of Justice is part of a cross-government work programme related to family violence and sexual violence that aims to ensure victims are safer, improve services, and change long-standing behaviours and attitudes.
+The Ministry of Justice is part of the cross-government joint venture leading an integrated, whole-of-government approach to family violence and sexual violence.
+This work aims to ensure victims are safe, services are responsive, and we prevent and reduce violence through changing behaviours and attitudes.

 The Ministry’s contribution to reducing family violence focuses on four areas:

 For information about initiatives in these areas, see:

 If you or someone you know needs information about how and where to get help, visit the following websites:

 This page was last updated: